Which forms should I use?

 Financial Aid Process

 Step 1.
-Review the forms requested on your Financial Aid Communication Letter.
-If you do not have this letter you can determine which forms you need by logging into Online Services.
-Once logged into Online Services click on the "Student" tab and locate the "Financial Aid missing documents" link under the Financial Aid section.
-On this screen, you will find all the missing documents for your Financial Aid file.
+Review the forms requested on your Financial Aid Communication email sent to the RVC student email address.
+If you do not have this letter you can determine which forms you need by logging into Self Service.
+Once logged into Self Service click on the "Financial Aid" tab, on this screen, you will find the missing document list for your Financial Aid file.

 Step 2.
-Complete Form 1 and all other forms listed on your Communication Letter and Online Services.
+Complete Form 1 and all other forms listed on your Communication Letter and Self Service.

 Step 3.
 Promptly return all requested documentation to the Financial Aid Office.
 Note: All requested forms and documents for Fall Semester must be submitted to our office by May 1st to ensure a Financial Aid Award Letter in time for Fall Semester.
 Forms and documents submitted after May 1st will continue to be processed.

 Step 4.
-Follow up, periodically check your Online Services Financial Aid missing documents section, this section is updated anytime forms or documents are requested.
-The Financial Aid Office will mail you contact sheets if additional information is needed in the review process, make sure your address is correct with the Records and Registration Office to prevent a delay in receiving Financial Aid contact sheets.
+Follow up, periodically check your Self Service, this section is updated anytime forms or documents are requested.
+The Financial Aid Office will email a contact sheet to the RVC student email if additional information is needed in the review process.

 You will find a brief description below each form to help you understand why the form is being requested: